Mark Cooper (footballer, born 1968): Barrow

 On 28 May 2021, Cooper was appointed as manager of Barrow after weeks of speculation, signing a three-year deal with the club.

 On 17 February 2022, Cooper was given an eight-game touchline ban for comments he allegedly made to a female assistant referee which included a reference to gender.

 On 20 March 2022, Cooper left his role as manager by mutual consent the day after a 2–1 Cumbrian Derby defeat to Carlisle United that left his side in 21st position.

 Yeovil Town

 On 28 October 2022, Cooper was appointed manager of National League side Yeovil Town, signing a two-and-a-half-year deal.
 Under Cooper, Yeovil were relegated from the National League to the National League South on 18 April 2023.

 An impressive start to the 2023–24 season saw Cooper awarded the Manager of the Month award for October 2023 having overseen five wins from five.
 His winning streak led to a club record of 14 consecutive wins in November, with Yeovil top of the league.
 On 11 April 2024, a 2–0 victory over Truro City saw Yeovil's promotion as champions secured.

 On 26 August 2025, Cooper was relieved of his duties after a start to the season which saw Yeovil pick up just four points in the first five games.

+Chelmsford City

+On 20 April 2026, Cooper was appointed manager of Chelmsford City.